johnbeve/BFO-Organization/docs/icbo-hotels.md

 # ICBO 2022 Hotel Options
-**Note:** Due to a football game at Ann Arbor on September 24, it may be difficult to book a hotel room on September 24 in downtown Ann Arbor.
+**Note:** Due to a football game at Ann Arbor on September 24, it may be difficult to book a hotel room on September 24 in Ann Arbor.
+If you would like to come on September 24, one suggestion is to reserve a hotel room outside Ann Arbor, and then reserve the other nights after September 24 inside Ann Arbor.
+We will also consider transportation early on September 25 if there is a need.

 We have put together a Google Doc with informaton about [ICBO 2022 hotel options](https://docs.google.com/document/d/1_set_ag3YpJvE7QBmcvEUX41IYTY-R7p/edit).
 We update the document as often as possible.

+Below is list of hotels outside Ann Arbor for the night of September 24 (or even earlier):

-Below is list of hotels in the area.
+Below is list of hotels in Ann Arbor for the nights from September 25:

 **Hotel name:** INN at the Michigan League
 Phone: +1 734-764-3177